 - To identify different kinds of library materials quickly, applying e-reference sources effectively, and listing journal articles skillfully

 - To appreciate library-hold learning materials and facilities, and online library catalogue system

 - To analyze the connection between writing and thinking and use writing and reading for inquiry, learning, thinking, and communicating in an academic setting

-The programme comprises five modules to reflect on participants' learning and teaching.
-It is a face-to-face learning module.
+The programme is in modular-based to reflect on participants' learning and teaching.
+It is a face-to-face or online learning module.

 Mode of Delivery

-A range of teaching and learning activities such as lectures, experience sharing, discussions and computer-based learning would be used.
+A range of teaching and learning activities such as online facilitation, webinar, lectures, experience sharing, discussions, and hands-on computer-based learning would be used.